NishanthARao/ROS-Quad-Joystick-control/README.md

 catkin_make
 ```
 You must not face any issues in the above steps.
 If you get any errors, recheck with the above instructions.

+If this doesn't work, you may have to follow the instructions on this page: https://answers.ros.org/question/240235/how-to-install-packages-from-github/.
+Make sure that the branch in the github page of rqt-ez-publisher (https://github.com/OTL/rqt_ez_publisher) is set to melodic-devel.

 3) **Download all files and launch gazebo simulator**